 You may also like: LGBTQ2S+ celebs leading the way for positive representation.

 Sex Myth: Chocolate and oysters are natural aphrodisiacs

-The reality:This might be a mind-over-matter issue: No studies confirm oysters are aphrodisiacs, even if they do resemble our lady bits.
+The reality:This might be a mind-over-matter issue: no studies confirm oysters are aphrodisiacs, even if they do resemble our bits.
 Chocolate, on the other hand, may lower blood pressure, leading to cardiovascular health — which may indirectly help with erections.
-However, being turned on by these may also simply be a pavlovian response to erroneous associations we’ve nevertheless made.
+However, being turned on by these may also simply be a Pavlovian response to erroneous associations we’ve nevertheless made.
 In the end, whatever works.

 Sex Myth: On average, men think about sex every seven seconds